segrey/CreatePseudoConsole-crash-with-long-path/README.md

 .\run-terminal-app.ps1 -DestinationDirLength 145
 ```

-It runs a few seconds and then terminates without showing the Windows Terminal UI:
+It runs for a few seconds and then terminates without showing the Windows Terminal UI:
 <style>
   code {
     white-space : pre-wrap !important;